-Private guided tour for groups of up to 20 people.
+Private guided visit for groups up to 20 people.

-- Tour includes admission tickets to the places to be visited.
-These will be picked up by the guide at the moment of the entrance to each museum at OPAticket office. entrance to Santa Maria della Scala not included, therefore optional.
+Tour includes entrance tickets to the places to be visited, that will be picked up by the guide at the moment of the entrance to each museum at OPAticket office. entrance to Santa Maria della Scala not included, therefore optional.

-Available in Italian, English, French, German, and Spanish.
-Upon special request also in Portuguese, Japanese, and Hungarian.
+Available in Italian, English, French, German ad Spanish; upon reservation, also in Portuguese, Japanese and Hungarian.

-- Reservation must be made at least 10 days in advance.
+Reservation must be made at least 10 days before.